HomeBlogGraduate Visa (Subclass 485): Complete Guide for Africans

 • Qualification - Your award must be at the right level for your chosen stream (bachelor's or higher for the Post-Higher Education stream).

-• English - Competent English at minimum.
-IELTS overall 6.0 with no band below 5.0, or equivalent PTE, TOEFL, or Cambridge results.
+• English - IELTS overall 6.5 with no band below 5.5 (raised from 6.0 in March 2024), or equivalent PTE, TOEFL, or Cambridge results.
+For the 485, test results are valid for 1 year, not 3.

 • Health and character - Standard medical examination and police clearances from every country you have lived in for 12 months or more in the past 10 years.